 The profile verification status check may slow down the registration process.
 Once you’ve signed up on a digital exchange, you need to provide the required documents and wait for them to get verified first.
 Until then, you can’t buy, sell, or trade.

 Depending on how carefully you read the requirements, the verification process is quick or slow.
 It is important to check whether you have all the valid documents required.
-Also, there’s no point submitting an outdated document because it will be rejected by the Compliance team of the chosen exchange, and you will be asked to resubmit.
-To save yourself time and effort, we recommend you to always submit the right thing as described in the policy.
+Also, there’s no point in submitting an outdated document because it will be rejected by the Compliance team of the chosen exchange, and you will be asked to resubmit.
+To save yourself time and effort, we recommend you always submit the right thing as described in the policy.

 Verification is an amazing thing!
-It serves a very, very important purpose and, although it’s potentially time-consuming, it is 100% worth it!
+It serves a very important purpose and, although it’s potentially time-consuming, it is 100% worth it!